Latent Video Diffusion Models for High-Fidelity Long Video Generation: Introduction

 \section{Introduction}

 A video can provide more informative, attractive, and immersive visual content that presents the physical 3D world.
 A powerful video generation tool can benefit novel content creation, gaming, and movie production.
 Thus, rendering photorealistic videos is a long-standing and exciting goal of the computer vision and graphics research community.
 However, the high-dimensional video samples and the statistical complexity of real-world video distributions make video synthesis quite challenging and computationally expensive.
-The synthesizing quality is also far from satisfactory, which limits its real-world applications.

-Existing works capitalize on different types of generative models including GANs\cite{vgan, tgan, tgan-v2, mocogan, mocogan-hd, Stylegan-V, long-video-gan}, VAEs\cite{video-vae, VideoGPT}, autoregressive models\cite{tats, scale-autoregressive, latent-video-transformer}, and normalizing flows\cite{videoflow}.
+Existing works capitalize on different types of generative models including GANs~\cite{vgan, tgan, tgan-v2, mocogan, mocogan-hd, Stylegan-V, long-video-gan}, VAEs~\cite{video-vae, VideoGPT}, autoregressive models~\cite{tats, scale-autoregressive, latent-video-transformer}, and normalizing flows~\cite{videoflow}.
 Particularly, GANs have achieved great success in image generation~\cite{biggan, stylegan, stylegan2, stylegan3}, thus extending it to video generation with a dedicated temporal design achieves outstanding results~\cite{mocogan-hd, Stylegan-V}.
-However, GANs suffer from mode collapse and training instability problems, which makes GAN-based approaches hard to handle complex and diverse video distributions.
-Besides, many GAN-based methods usually assume that different frames share similar content in a video, which limits the ability to produce videos with novel content emerging over time\cite{mocogan-hd,Stylegan-V}.
-Recent GAN-based methods attempt to exploit implicit neural representations of GANs\cite{digan,Stylegan-V} , which encounter the problem of periodic motion and performance degradation across time.
-Most recently, TATS \cite{tats} proposes an autoregressive approach that leverages the VQGAN\cite{vq-gan} and transformers to synthesize long videos.
-However, the generation fidelity and resolution still have much room for improvement.
+However, GANs suffer from mode collapse and training instability problems, which makes GAN-based approaches hard to scale up to handle complex and diverse video distributions.
+Most recently, TATS~\cite{tats} proposes an autoregressive approach that leverages the VQGAN~\cite{vq-gan} and transformers to synthesize long videos.
+However, the generation fidelity and resolution (128$\times$128) still have much room for improvement.